wp-plugins/zedity/readme.txt

 * **Total Design Freedom**: unprecedented flexibility and possibilities to create any desired content.
 With no more constraints, you're finally enabled to implement any creative design you can think of!

->[SUMMER LIMITED PROMO!](http://zedity.com/plugin/wp): Enter SUMMER14 promo code and get instant discount!
+>[SUMMER LIMITED PROMO!](http://zedity.com/plugin/wp): Enter SUMMER14 in the promo code field before purchasing and get instant discount!
 Hurry up, promo codes are limited!

 * **Saves Your Time & Money**: finally, you can create your content by yourself with no need to hire developers, and saving money too!